 Instead of griping about how boring the day has been, try to infuse awe and wonder into it by watching a sunset.
 There are no rules on how you should watch the sun dipping in the west.
 Nevertheless, it will lift your mood and gives you a chance to be present now.

 Geocaching is the adult version of being told to “go outside and play.”
-It promotes “good” stress, gets you moving, and engages your creativity.
+It promotes “good” stress.
+It gets you moving and engages your creativity.

 If you’re interested to understand more about the different types of stress and how you can benefit from them, this post provides in-depth information.